ckormanyos/real-time-cpp/readme.txt

 GCC 4.8 or higher (better yet, GCC 4.9 or higher) is required for building the reference application.

-The make-files are aware of the location of a default location of the respective tool chain.
-When using the reference application or designing a custom build, the root directory of the tool chain must be properly supplied to the makefiles.
+In the reference application, the makefiles are aware of a default location for the respective GCC tool chains.
+This location has been defined by me and it might not be where you want it to be.
+Therefore, when using the reference application or designing a custom build, the root directory of the tool chain must be properly supplied to the makefiles.